Angels fire manager Joe Maddon amid 12-game losing streak

 ANAHEIM, Calif.
-(AP) — The Los Angeles Angels fired manager Joe Maddon on Tuesday with the team mired in a 12-game losing streak.
+(AP) — The Los Angeles Angels’ free fall from having one of the best records in the American League to a 12-game losing streak cost Joe Maddon his job Tuesday.

+General manager Perry Minasian recommended making the move to Arte Moreno, then drove to Maddon’s house to give him the news.

-Third base coach Phil Nevin will be the interim manager when the Angels (27-29) host Boston on Tuesday night.
+Third base coach Phil Nevin will be the interim manager for the rest of the season, beginning Tuesday night when the Angels (27-29) host Boston.

+“Looking at the last couple of days is really when I started thinking about making a change.
+And I’m trying not to make emotional decisions.
+I’ll be honest, I’ve been emotional the past couple of days.
+There have been some really tough losses,” Minasian said.
+“With that being said, nobody feels bad.
+You know, and again, none of us are dwelling on it either.
+What’s done is done.”

 The 68-year-old Maddon went 130-148 with the Angels, who hired him before the coronavirus-shortened 2020 season for his self-described dream job.
 Maddon spent three decades of his career as a player and coach for the Angels before going on to an impressive managerial career that has included three Manager of the Year awards.